-- A COLO procedure with a colostomy formation is considered one COLO procedure with multiple primary incision sites. - Laparoscopic hernia repairs are considered one HER procedure, regardless of the number of hernias repaired in a trip to the OR.
+- A COLO procedure with a colostomy formation is entered as one COLO procedure. - Laparoscopic hernia repairs are considered one procedure, regardless of the number of hernias that are repaired in that trip to the OR.
 In most cases there will be only one incision time documented for this procedure.
 If more than one time is documented, total the durations.
-Open (specifically, non-laparoscopic) hernia repairs are reported as one HER procedure for each hernia repaired via a separate incision, (specifically, if two incisions are made to repair two defects, then two HER procedures are reported).
+Open (specifically, non-laparoscopic) hernia repairs are reported as one procedure for each hernia repaired via a separate incision, (specifically, if two incisions are made to repair two defects, then two procedures will be reported).
 It is anticipated that separate incision times will be recorded for these procedures.
-If not, take the total time for both procedures and split it evenly between the two. - 7.
-More than one operative procedure through same incision/surgical space within 24 hours: When a patient has more than one operative procedure via the same incision or into the same surgical space and the second procedure start time is within 24 hours of the first procedure finish time, report one Denominator for Procedure form for the original procedure, combining the durations for both procedures based on the procedure start times and finish times for both procedures. - For example, a patient has a CBGB lasting 4 hours and returns to the OR six hours later for another operative procedure via the same incision (for example, CARD).
+If not, take the total time for both procedures and split it evenly between the two. - 9.
+More than one operative procedure through same incision/surgical space within 24 hours: When a patient has more than one operative procedure via the same incision or into the same surgical space and the second procedure start time is within 24 hours of the first procedure finish time, report only one Denominator for Procedure form for the original procedure, combining the durations for both procedures based on the procedure start times and finish times for both procedures.
+For example, a patient has a CBGB lasting 4 hours.
+He returns to the OR six hours later for another operative procedure via the same incision (for example, CARD).
 The second operation has duration of 1.5 hours.
 Record the operative procedure as one CBGB and the duration of operation as 5 hour 30 minutes.
 If the wound class has changed, report the higher wound class.
+If the ASA class has changed, report the higher ASA class.
 Do not report the CARD procedure in your denominator data.

-- If the first procedure is not an NHSN operative procedure, this guidance does not apply. - When the patient returns to the OR within 24 hours of the end of the first procedure assign the surgical wound closure technique that applies when the patient leaves the OR from the first operative procedure.
+Note: When the patient returns to the OR within 24 hours of the end of the first procedure assign the surgical wound closure technique that applies when the patient leaves the OR from the first operative procedure.

-- If the ASA class has changed in the second procedure, report the higher ASA class. - The surveillance period for the procedure reported begins at the completion of the second procedure. - Patient expires in the OR: If a patient expires in the operating room, do not complete a Denominator for Procedure form.
-This operative procedure is excluded from the denominator. - 9.
-HYST or VHYS: For the purpose of NHSN SSI reporting, hysterectomy procedure codes that involve an incision made into the abdomen, including trocar insertion, are listed in the abdominal hysterectomy (HYST) category.
+10. Patient expires in the OR: If a patient expires in the operating room, do not complete a Denominator for Procedure form.
+This operative procedure is excluded from the denominator.

+11. HYST or VHYS: For the purpose of NHSN SSI reporting, hysterectomy procedure codes that involve an incision made into the abdomen, including trocar insertion, are listed in the abdominal hysterectomy (HYST) category.
 The correct CPT hysterectomy procedure codes should be assigned by a medical record coder using current guidelines and conventions.
-Hysterectomy procedures should be designated as an HYST or VHYS, based on the approach of the procedure (5th character of the ICD-10 operative procedure code) the facility's medical coder assigns to the hysterectomy procedure.
+Hysterectomy procedures should be designated as an HYST or VHYS, based on the approach of the procedure (5th character of the ICD-10 operative procedure code) that the facility's medical coder assigns to the hysterectomy procedure.